-Taking inspiration from Louisana’s Cajun cuisine, this vegan beans and rice recipe involves stewed kidney beans, green peppers, celery, and onion with a bit of smokiness, a bit of heat, and a lot of savory flavor.
+Taking inspiration from Louisana’s Cajun cuisine, this vegan kidney beans and rice recipe involves stewing the beans, green peppers, celery, and onion with a bit of smokiness, a bit of heat, and a lot of savory flavor.
 I love it on top of some short grain brown rice, but you could also have it over savory corn grits or with a big, thick delicious piece of cornbread.

 A few notes…